c3lestin/c3lestin.github.io/index.md

 ---

 Microsoft Windows PowerShell is an object-oriented scripting language that can be used to do real system automation, it also  can be used as a day to day tool, PowerShell  is one of the  best automation languages out there for systems administrators.
-Topics covered on this page are to show you how you can automate using the tool, if you are a beginner, I recommend instead you learn how the language works, here is a great blog from  [Kevin Marquette](https://powershellexplained.com/) for that.
+Topics covered on this page show how to use the tool for automation, for beginner, here is a great blog from  [Kevin Marquette](https://powershellexplained.com/) that can help on getting to know how the language works.